SamuelSwartzberg/flashcardifying_text_temp/math/algebra/expressions-terms.md

 ⟮2x+3⟯|⟮＿expression(s)＿⟯
 ⟮2x, 3, 2, x⟯|⟮＿term(s)＿⟯

-## expressions
+## closed-form expressions

-A closed-form expression is an expression whose parts are all finite.
+»⟮A closed-form expression⟯« is ⟮＿an expression＿⟯ ⟮whose parts are all finite⟯.

 ### algebraic

-An algebraic expression is a closed-form expression that allows only integer constants/coefficents, variables, and the arithmetic operations.
+»⟮An algebraic expression⟯« is ⟮＿a closed-form expression＿⟯ that allows only ⟮integer constants/coefficents⟯, ⟮＿variables＿⟯, and ⟮＿the arithmetic operations＿⟯.
-An algebraic fraction is a fraction whose numerator and denominator are algebraic expressions.
+»⟮An algebraic fraction⟯« is ⟮＿a fraction＿⟯ whose ⟮＿numerator＿⟯ and ⟮c_;＿denominator＿⟯ are ⟮＿algebraic expressions＿⟯.

 #### arithmetic

-An arithmetic expression is a algebraic expression that allows only integer constants/coefficients and the elementary arithmetic operations.
+»⟮An arithmetic expression⟯« is ⟮＿an algebraic expression＿⟯ that allows only ⟮integer constants/coefficients⟯ and ⟮＿the elementary arithmetic operations＿⟯.

 ### polynomial

 #### basics

-A polynomial expression is expression that allows only constants/coefficients, addition, subtraction and multiplication, indeterminates and non-negative interger exponents.
+»⟮A polynomial expression⟯« is ⟮＿a closed-form expression＿⟯ that allows only ⟮constants/coefficients⟯, ⟮＿addition＿, ＿subtraction＿ and ＿⟮multiplication⟯＿⟯, ⟮＿indeterminates＿⟯ and ⟮non-negative interger exponents⟯.
-A polynomial is an abstract expression that can be instantiated by a polynomial expression.
+»⟮A polynomial⟯« is ⟮an abstract expression⟯ that can be instantiated by ⟮＿a polynomial expression＿⟯.
-Two polynomials define the same polynomial if they can be transformed into each other by use of the comeassdir properties.
+⟮Two ＿polynomial expressions＿⟯ ⟮define the same ＿polynomial＿⟯ if they can be ⟮transformed into each other by use of the ＿comeassdir＿ properties⟯.
-Polynomial evaluation is substitution of a numeric value for each indeterminate.
+»⟮Polynomial evaluation⟯« is ⟮substitution of a numeric value⟯ ⟮for each ＿indeterminate＿⟯.

 #### notation

-An arbitrary polynomial =sym=&gt; P
+⟮An arbitrary ＿polynomial＿⟯ =sym=&gt; ⟮P⟯
-A polynomial function =sym=&gt; P(x)
+⟮＿A polynomial function＿⟯ =sym=&gt; ⟮P(x)⟯

 #### properties

 ##### form &amp; terms

-The general/standard form of a polynomial is ∑⎵k=0⎵⎴n⎴a⎵k⎵x⎴k⎴.
+»⟮The general/standard form⟯« of ⟮＿a polynomial＿⟯ is ⟮∑⎵k=0⎵⎴n⎴⟯⟮a⎵k⎵x⎴k⎴⟯.
-The factor form of a polynomial is a polynomial represented as factors.
+»⟮The factor form⟯« of ⟮＿a polynomial＿⟯ is ⟮＿a polynomial＿ represented as ＿factors＿⟯.
-A polynomial term (rare term) is a term of a polynomial.
+»⟮A polynomial term⟯« (rare term) is ⟮＿a term＿ of ＿a polynomial＿⟯.
-Polynomial terms are typically ordered by degree.
+⟮＿Polynomial terms＿⟯ are typically ⟮ordered⟯ by ⟮＿degree＿⟯.

 ##### degree

 ###### degrees

-The degree⎵indeterminate⎵ is the exponent value of an indeterminate.
+»⟮The degree⎵indeterminate⎵⟯« is ⟮the exponent value⟯ of ⟮＿an indeterminate＿⟯.
-The degree⎵polynomial term⎵ is the sum of the degres of the indeterminates in the polynomial term.
+»⟮The degree⎵polynomial term⎵⟯« is ⟮the sum⟯ of ⟮＿the degrees⎵indeterminate⎵＿⟯ in ⟮＿the polynomial term＿⟯.
-The degree⎵polynomial⎵ is the highest degree of a polynomial term in a polynomial.
+»⟮The degree⎵polynomial⎵⟯« is ⟮the highest ＿degree⎵polynomial term⎵＿⟯ in ⟮＿a polynomial＿⟯.

 ###### increasing degrees

-The zero polynomial is the polynomial `0`.
+»⟮The zero polynomial⟯« is ⟮＿the polynomial＿ `0`⟯.
-The zero polynomial has a degree of undefined, -1 or -∞.
+⟮＿The zero polynomial＿⟯ has ⟮＿a degree＿⟯ of ⟮undefined⟯, ⟮c_;-1⟯ or ⟮c_;-∞⟯.
-A non-zero polynomial is a polynomial that is not a zero polynomial.
+»⟮A non-zero polynomial⟯« is ⟮＿a polynomial＿⟯ that is ⟮not ＿a zero polynomial＿⟯.
-A constant polynomial is a polynomial with degree 0 ≙ no indeterminates.
+»⟮A constant polynomial⟯« is ⟮＿a polynomial＿⟯ with ⟮＿degree＿ 0 ≙ no indeterminates⟯.
-A linear/quadratic/cubic polynomial/polynomial term is a polynomial/polynomial term with degree 1/2/3.
+»⟮A linear/quadratic/cubic polynomial/polynomial term⟯« is ⟮＿a polynomial/polynomial term＿⟯ with ⟮＿degree＿ 1/2/3⟯.

 ###### homogeneous

-A homogeneous polynomial of degree n is a polynomial where all polynomial terms have degree n.
+»⟮A homogeneous polynomial⟯« of ⟮＿degree＿ n⟯ is ⟮＿a polynomial＿⟯ where ⟮all ＿polynomial terms＿ have ＿degree＿ n⟯.

 ##### indeterminates

-A uni/bi/multivariate polynomial is a polynomial with 1/2/2+ indeterminates.
+»⟮A uni/bi/multivariate polynomial⟯« is ⟮＿a polynomial＿⟯ with ⟮1/2/2+ ＿indeterminates＿⟯.

 #### equation, formulae